terrastruct/d2/docs/INSTALL.md

 The most secure installation method involves a second independent entity, i.e your OS package repos or Go's proxy server.

-We're careful shell programmers and are aware of the many footguns of the unix shell.
+We're careful shell programmers and are aware of the many footguns of the Unix shell.
 Our script was written carefully and with detail.
 For example, it is not vulnerable to partial execution and the entire script runs with `set -eu` and very meticulous quoting.

-It follows the XDG standards, installs d2 properly into a unix hierarchy path (defaulting to /usr/local though you can use ~/.local to avoid sudo if you'd like) and allows for easy uninstall.
+It follows the XDG standards, installs `d2` properly into a Unix hierarchy path (defaulting to /usr/local though you can use ~/.local to avoid sudo if you'd like) and allows for easy uninstall.

-Some other niceties are that it'll tell you if you need to adjust `$PATH` or `$MANPATH` to access d2 and its manpages.
+Some other niceties are that it'll tell you if you need to adjust `$PATH` or `$MANPATH` to access `d2` and its manpages.
 It can also install [TALA](https://github.com/terrastruct/tala) for you with `--tala`.
 You can also use it to install a specific version of `d2` with `--version`.
 Run it with `--help` for more more detailed docs on its various options and features.

-If you're still concerned, remember you can run with `--dry-run` to avoid executing anything permanent.
+If you're still concerned, remember you can run with `--dry-run` to avoid writing anything.

 The install script does not yet verify any signature on the downloaded release but that is coming soon. [#315](https://github.com/terrastruct/d2/issues/315)